Child Health and Development Guide: Growth, Immunity & Daily Care Tips (2026)

 • Does your child gain weight on a regular basis?
 YES/NO

-• Increasing height with age?
+• Increasing height with age as per WHO suggested norm?

 • Is appetite normal?

-• Does your child achieve developmental milestones?
+• Does your child achieve developmental milestones as per WHO standard?

 Child Growth Checklist for Parents